bjornregnell/reqeng-book/slides/01-intro.md

 * High-assurance systems: security and safety is critical

-> file = cost-of-RE-defects
-# Cost of RE defects
-The cost of RE defects increase exponentially with time.

 > file = scale
 # Scale of RE
 * The RE effort increases exponentially with size!